crohrer/Youtube-dl-WebUI/README.md

 ![List](https://github.com/timendum/Youtube-dl-WebUI/raw/master/img/list.png)

 ## Description
 Youtube-dl WebUI is a small web interface for youtube-dl/yt-dlp.
 It allows you to host your own video downloader.
-After the download you can stream your videos from your web browser (or VLC or others) or save it on your computer directly from the list page.
+After the download you can stream your videos from your web browser.
+The videos need to be downloaded with the `--write-info-json` option.

 It supports: